MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-types.md

 ms.custom:
 ms.date: 08/15/2024
 ms.search.form: Introduction to Variable libraries, Variable library types, variable types
-#customer intent: As a developer, I want to learn how to use the Variable library item and which variable types are used, so that I can manage my content lifecycle.
+#customer intent: As a developer, I want to learn how to use the Variable library item and which variable types exist, so that I can manage my content lifecycle.
 ---

 # Variable names and types (preview)